Dermatology

 Education

-- Training of both Paediatric and Dermatology residents
+- Training of medical students, Paediatric and Dermatology residents and clinical fellows

 - Weekly and quarterly half-day teaching sessions